Model

 print(e)

-Pre-defined Models
+Pre-Defined Models

 Shortest Path

 The shortest path problem finds the minimum-cost path from the northwest corner to the southeast corner of an (h, w) grid network.
 The default grid size is (5, 5).
+The problem is formulated as a minimum cost flow linear program.

 Shortest Path on the Grid Graph